An analytic generalization of the Catalan numbers and its integral representation: An integral representation for generalized Catalan numbers of the second kind

-In this section, we will find an integral representation for the Catalan--Qi numbers of the second kind $\mathcal{C}_n(a,b)$ by finding an integral representation of the generating function $G_{a,b}(x)$ in~\eqref{G(a-b-x)-GF}, which gives a solution to the second problem posed on page~\pageref{C-n(a-b)-gen-funct}.
+In this section, we will find an integral representation for generalized Catalan numbers of the second kind $\mathcal{C}_n(a,b)$ by finding an integral representation of the generating function $G_{a,b}(x)$ in~\eqref{G(a-b-x)-GF}, which gives a solution to the second problem posed on page~\pageref{C-n(a-b)-gen-funct}.